Full or Overflowing Cesspit?

 A service includes a full clean, jet washing and advice on cesspit repairs, and can be carried out alongside cesspit emptying services.

-Kent Drainage are a reliable licensed waste carrier with unbeatable prices and emergency callouts.
+KD Drainage are a reliable licensed waste carrier with unbeatable prices and emergency callouts.

 Cesspits vs Septic Tanks